Aviation in Thunder Bay

 By: Jim Lyzun

-Throughout his life Jim Lyzun had a passion for airplanes.
+Throughout his life, Jim Lyzun has had a passion for airplanes.
 He worked as an aeronautical engineer for DeHaviland Aircraft in Toronto before becoming a teacher in Thunder Bay.
-Though aviation was only a hobby thereafter, Jim devoted years researching and writing about Thunder Bay’s place in aviation history.
+Though aviation was only a hobby thereafter, Jim devoted years to researching and writing about Thunder Bay’s place in aviation history.
 He completed this manuscript in the late 1990s but died before it could be published.
 Updated and organized by Dr. David Kemp of Lakehead University, the book is now available for the first time.

 • Pages: 88

-• Publisher: Thunder Bay Museum Historical Society
+• Publisher: Thunder Bay Museum Historical Society (2006)

 • Binding: Softcover